The Most Common Mistake in Estate Plans

 Periodic Review is the Key

-Regardless of whether you execute a will or trust, your estate plan should be reviewed with your attorney every two to three years.
+Regardless of whether you execute a will or trust, your estate plan should be reviewed with your Las Vegas probate attorney every two to three years.
 I recently encountered a situation in which a decedent had nominated a friend to serve as her trustee.
-However, they had not maintained their relationship nor seen each other in six years.
+However, they had not maintained their relationship or seen each other in six years.
 The decedent had never revised her documents.
 Moreover, as your estate or beneficiaries grow, you may want to revise the estate plan as well.
-Finally, laws change from time to time which may have significant impact on your estate plan.
-In 2019 the Nevada Legislature enacted changes to Durable Powers of Attorney for Health Care Decisions which warrant everyone to consider making a new estate plan.
+Finally, laws change from time to time, which may have significant impact on your estate plan.
+In 2019 the Nevada Legislature enacted changes to Durable Powers of Attorney for Health Care Decisions, which warrant everyone to consider making a new estate plan.

 Drizin Law is providing this information for educational purposes only.
 It should not be construed as legal advice or a legal opinion as to any specific facts or circumstances.
 This information is based on general principles of Nevada law at the time it was created and you should be aware laws frequently change.
 Moreover, the laws affecting you may differ depending on the circumstances.
 You should consult with a qualified attorney in your own state or jurisdiction concerning your particular situation.
 Review of this information does not create an attorney-client relationship.